capybara0-0/solana-token-holders-scraper/readme.md

 # Solana Token Holders Scraper

-This NodeJS script automates the process of scraping and filtering Solana token holders when the address is not whitelisted.
+This NodeJS script automates the process of scraping and filtering Solana token holders from the Solana blockchain.

 ## Features

-- **Scraping Solana Token Holders**: Automatically retrieves token holder data from the Solana blockchain.
+- **Scraping**: Automates the retrieval of Solana token holder data directly from the blockchain.
-- **Filtering**: Filters out holders if they are present in whitelist address.
+- **Filtering**: Implements logic to exclude holders listed in the provided whitelist.
-- **Output**: Formats and exports the data into a Excel file for easy access and manipulation.
+- **Data Export**: Outputs the processed data into an Excel file.

 ## Output Format

-The exported data will be in the following format:
+The exported Excel file will contain the following columns:

 | Owner Address   | Token Account  | Token Amount | Token Account State |
 | --------------- | -------------- | ------------ | ------------------- |